Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: UQ Bounds From Functional Inequalities

 \subsection{$\log$-Sobolev Inequalities}

 Next consider the $\log$-Sobolev inequality with constant $\beta>0$:

 for all $g\in D(A,\mathbb{R})$ with $\|g\|_{L^2(\mu^{*})}=1$.

 We will employ the following generalization of the Feynman-Kac semigroup for (possibly) unbounded potentials.
-The subsequent theorem was shown in Corollary 4 in \cite{WU2000435}.
-For completeness purposes, we outline the proof. \begin{theorem} Let $A$ be the generator of $\mathcal{P}_t$ and $\mu^*$ be an invariant measure for the adjoint semigroup, $\beta>0$, and assume the $\log$-Sobolev inequality, \req{log_Sob_def}, holds for $\mu^*$ with constant $\beta$.
+The subsequent proposition was shown in Corollary 4 in \cite{WU2000435}.
+For completeness purposes, we outline the proof. \begin{proposition} Let $A$ be the generator of $\mathcal{P}_t$ and $\mu^*$ be an invariant measure for the adjoint semigroup, $\beta>0$, and assume the $\log$-Sobolev inequality, \req{log_Sob_def}, holds for $\mu^*$ with constant $\beta$.

 Finally, suppose that $V\in L^1(\mu^*)$ with $\int e^{\beta V}d\mu^*<\infty$.
 Then $\mathcal{P}_t^V:L^2(\mu^*)\to L^2(\mu^*)$, defined by

 are well-defined linear operators and the operator norm satisfies the bound